 Casual employees have the same rights as other employees but the way their entitlements to annual holiday and other types of leave is calculated may vary from non-casual employees.
 Casual employees who work on an intermittent or irregular basis may agree with their employer that they receive annual holiday pay with their pay in lieu of their statutory entitlement to annual holidays.

 The maximum number of hours to be worked in a week is 40 hours.
 However, the parties may agree that the number of hours to be worked is higher than 40.
-Employers have a duty to take all reasonably practicable steps to ensure the health and safety of employees in the workplace, including safe working hours and avoiding fatigue.
+Employers have a duty (under the Health and Safety at Work Act 2015) to take all reasonably practicable steps to ensure the health and safety of employees in the workplace, including safe working hours and avoiding fatigue.

 Flexible Working Requests

-An employee who is affected by family violence has a statutory right to make a request for a short-term (no more than two months) variation to their working arrangements for the purpose of assisting the employee to deal with the effects of being affected by family violence.
+An employee who is affected by family violence has a statutory right to make a request for a short-term (no more than two months) variation to their working arrangements in order to have time to deal with the effects of this family violence.
 The request must be in writing and must specify the variation sought and how that variation will assist the employee.
 Employers must deal with such a request as soon as possible but no later than ten days after receiving it.

 There are no overtime regulations in New Zealand.
 An employer in New Zealand has no statutory obligation to pay overtime and any overtime payments are only payable if provided for in an employment agreement.
 Employment agreements can contain an “availability provision” under which employees can be required to make themselves available to accept any additional work and to perform that additional work if so required.
 Waged employees must be provided reasonable compensation for making themselves available to accept work.
 Employment agreements for salaried employees may provide that the employee’s salary fully compensates the employee for time spent available to accept additional work and time spent performing that additional work.
 Where an employee’s salary compensates the employee for additional work, the employee must be paid on average at least the minimum wage for each hour worked.